 Oxford: The Little Gems.

 Now I’ve lived in Oxford for just over two years now.
-Rest assured, I have seen a lot.
-It is a city after all, you see all kinds of people and all sorts of things go on.
-Yet at face value, it is a historic university city whose reputation is second to none and to be honest, a whistle stop-tour around this place in a day or two really does deliver you just that.
-Now as a local, which I guess I can kind of call myself now… I think once you know the names of all the local Indian takeaways off by heart you have every right to call a place your home.
+At face value, it is a historic university city whose reputation is second to none and to be honest, a whistle stop-tour around this place in a day or two really does deliver you just that.
+Now as a local, which I guess I can kind of call myself now – I think once you know the names of all the local takeaways off by heart you have every right to call a place your home.
 So I would say that I, a local, can give you some pretty good places to see in Oxford that aren’t on the city sightseeing bus stops and are just as worth seeing.
 As well as some of the other city sights on offer that are just less than an hour from Oxford.

 So first of all, disclaimer: I got to Oxford Brookes University.
 I am not studying at Oxford or any of its colleges.
 Yet, I feel that I really get the best of both worlds being in this city.
 My university parties like no other but still maintains many of the same opportunities that an Oxford student would have living in this city – just with a slightly easier entry level.
 I really feel like I get an experience like no other.
-I can apply to use the Bodlein Library during m dissertation, I can go to Oxford Union talks (where Alex Pettyfer visited not too long ago may I add – I missed it, I was distraught) Either way, I think I get to see this city and more in the best light.
+I can apply to use the Bodlein Library during my dissertation and I can go to Oxford Union talks.
+Either way, I think I get to see this city and more in the best light.
 Also, bare in mind that I am a twenty year old student.
-My idea of a good evening in Oxford may not exactly be the same as your 70 year old grandparents who are accompanying you on a day visit.
+My idea of a good evening in Oxford may not exactly be the same as your 70 year old grandparents or your Harry Potter obsessed sibling who may be accompanying you on a day visit.
 However, I do think Oxford offers something for everyone.
-Not just Harry Potter fans and smart people.

-So, you are in Oxford, you have looked round every college and you are thinking, what now?
+So, you are in Oxford, you have looked round every college; what now?
 Well, I would say time for a coffee stop and a spot of lunch.
 For that, I highly recommend Cowley Road.
 Aside from being widely popular with students, the choice of international restaurants is insane and you could drink your weight in dirty chai lattes with a side of cake just hopping from café to café.
 The artistic graffitied road itself is weird and wonderful but you are never too far away from a pastry, so its all good, right?

-Okay, so now its later on in the day, you have scaled the floors of the Ashmolean and the National History Museum.
-Now you are dying for some fun and gasping for a drink, I feel ya!
+Later on in the day, you have scaled the floors of the Ashmolean and the National History Museum – you are probably gasping for a drink!
 So now you just need to find a cocktail bar.
 Well you do not have to really look far for happy hour here.
 My personal favourite and probably everyone else’s is, The Varsity Club.
-The bar is made up of about 5 five levels, although the stairs feel like 10.
-However, you go straight the top every time because trust me, it is worth the hike because what brings everyone to TVC is its rooftop terrace.
-Unless you are up the bell tower, this is the only place you are going to get the magnificent views of Oxford’s towering skyline.
+The bar is made up of a mountain of 5 five levels which may feel like a steep hike, but are worth it for the exceptional rooftop terrace at the top.
+This is the only place you are going to get the magnificent views of Oxford’s towering skyline with a drink in hand.

 Like I said, getaways are ultimately about relaxing and so, relax is what you’ll do, Since there are about 20 spa destinations in Oxfordshire, you are never too far away from a session of pampering and cucumber infused water.
 With the Cotswolds just a short ride away too, you can always venture out for even more serenity.
 I would personally recommend a trip to Blenheim Palace in Woodstock which is not too far from the city centre.
 You can go for a walk in its impressive gardens or indulge in a afternoon tea in its gorgeous orangery.
 It is a must visit when you come to little old Ox.